 The Underground Museum is a beautiful space to enjoy and celebrate the works of black artists, located in an underground space.
 The contemporary museum is engaging and exciting with most events reaching capacity.

 A well-heeled selection of LA society frequents some of the poshest and upscale nightclubs in the city.
-These seven are among the most exclusive venues in which to party the night away.
+From the hottest annual galas or the famed Maxim Super Bowl parties, in LA there is never a shortage of celebration.
+These seven nightclubs are among the most exclusive venues in which to party the night away.

 This retro-chic night spot looks like it belongs in a scene from Mad Men.
 With its rosy hues paired with green accents and live house plants everywhere, Bootsy Bellows has a 1960s vintage vibe that partiers love as much as they love the cocktails.

 When the clock strikes midnight, Hyde Sunset turns into a venue for affluent club goers.
-It’s the place to be for those ready to see and to be seen.
+It’s the place to be if you want to see and be seen.
 Hyde Sunset is a top-notch hip-hop venue in one of the busiest tourist areas of the city.

 With its sculpted fireplace, mid-century banquettes, and state-of-the-art dance floor, there is something for everyone at Nightingale.
 There are mirrored panels over the dance floor and as the energy gets electric during the night, the panels gradually unfold revealing a digital light show above.